 Mary Pratt RCA

-Mary Pratt lives and works in Newfoundland.
-Her paintings are in many private and corporate collections, as well as in the National Gallery in Ottawa, the Vancouver Art Gallery, The Rooms Provincial Art Gallery in St. John's, and Canada House in England.
+Mary Pratt's paintings, drawings, prints and mixed media works are in private, public and corporate collections, including the National Gallery of Canada, the Beaverbrook Art Gallery, The Rooms Provincial Art Gallery, and Canada House in England.